 Opening for the likes of X and the Blasters led to Smokey joining the Blasters in 1988.
 Smokey spent four years touring the world in roots-rockers the Blasters alongside his mentor New Orleans tenor sax legend Lee Allen.
 In 1989 Smokey started underground Los Angeles blues phenomenon the Blue Shadows (later the Red Devils) with harp player Lester Butler, playing celebrated weekly gigs at L.A.'s King King Club.
 Smokey also toured regularly with X's John Doe throughout the early to mid '90s and has since played on many of his solo recordings.

 Beck: Mutations and Sea Change

 In 1996 Smokey joined rising indie star Beck for the acclaimed Odelay tour, a dynamic jumble of rap, blues, country and R&B. Smokey and his arsenal of vintage instruments toured the world in Beck's band from 1996-1999.
 Smokey's melancholy slide guitar and samba skills made their mark on the Tropicalia-inspired, Grammy-winning Mutations album in 1998.
 Besides playing on Beck's 1999 LP Midnight Vultures and his 2005 release Guero, Smokey is heavily featured on the 2002 landmark Sea Change album.
-He toured again with Beck in 2002 and 2003, and was later happy to reunite with the all-star Sea Change era band for more Beck shows around the world in 2012.
+He toured again with Beck in 2002 and 2003, and has been happy to reunite with the all-star Sea Change era band for more Beck shows around the world in 2012 and 2013.